An overview of Project Spectrum for CMMC compliance

 On-demand training courses

-At the time of this writing, Project Spectrum offers four video-based training courses, each roughly an hour in length.
-These courses cover Controlled Unclassified Information (CUI), CMMC Level 1, System Security Plans (SSP), and Plans of Action & Milestones (POA&M).
+At the time of this writing, Project Spectrum offers five video-based training courses, each roughly an hour in length.
+These courses cover Controlled Unclassified Information (CUI), System Security Plans (SSP), Plans of Action & Milestones (POA&M), and Foreign Ownership, Control, or Influence (FOCI).
 While the courses do a nice job introducing these four important topics, they do not really branch beyond just an introduction.
 Contractors may find it difficult to apply some concepts to their organization (such as knowing what CUI is vs. knowing how to identify specific CUI in their environment) given how high-level the training is.
-Additionally, some of the content is outdated, particularly the CMMC-specific training, which still references the old CMMC 1.0 model.
-It would be nice to see the training reflect the most recent and most critical industry/ecosystem changes.

 Events

-Project Spectrum hosts webinars on key topics concerning small business cybersecurity and CMMC.
+Project Spectrum appears to host webinars on key topics concerning small business cybersecurity and CMMC.
 Guest speakers from other organizations such as the National Security Agency (NSA) and the Cyber Accreditation Body have been included in some of these webinars.
 Since 2020, Project Spectrum has only hosted about two webinars per year, although it also advertises other external events, such as small business DoD contracting workshops.
+At the time of this update [July 2023], no future events were listed on the site.

 It is our understanding in fact, based on statements from the US Air Force’s MPP program manager, that Project Spectrum is the preferred resource for small business Protégés facing CMMC.
 However, the USAF MPP manager implied that the Mentor companies cannot be reimbursed under the MPP for assisting their Protégés with CMMC, because Project Spectrum is preferred.
 This would be tragic, in our opinion, given Project Spectrum’s current limitations as elucidated in this post.